English grammar: Word classes and phrases

-Linguists generally accept nine English word classes: nouns, verbs, adjectives, adverbs, pronouns, prepositions, conjunctions, determiners, and exclamations.
+A few words are sometimes referred to as postposition (e.g. ago), although in English it is not considered a separate word class.

 English words are not generally marked for word class.
 It is not usually possible to tell from the form of a word which class it belongs to, but some inflectional endings and derivational suffixes are distinct to each class.
 On the other hand, most words belong to more than one word class.
 For example, run can serve as either a verb or a noun (these are regarded as two different lexemes).
 Lexemes may be inflected to express different grammatical categories.
-The lexeme run has the forms runs, ran, runny, runner, and running.
+The lexeme run has the forms runs, ran, and running.
 Words in one class can sometimes be derived from those in another.
 This has the potential to give rise to new words.
-For example, the noun aerobics has given rise to the adjective aerobicized.
+For example, runny and runner derive from run, and the noun aerobics has given rise to the adjective aerobicized.

 Words combine to form phrases.
 A phrase typically serves the same function as a word from some particular word class.
 For example, my very good friend Peter is a phrase that can be used in a sentence as if it were a noun, and is therefore called a noun phrase.
 Similarly, adjectival phrases and adverbial phrases function as if they were adjectives or adverbs, but with other types of phrases, the terminology has different implications.
-For example, a verb phrase consists of a verb together with any objects and other dependents; a prepositional phrase consists of a preposition and its complement (and is therefore usually a type of adverbial phrase); and a determiner phrase is a type of noun phrase containing a determiner.
+For example, a verb phrase consists of a verb together with any objects and other dependents; a prepositional phrase consists of a preposition and its complement (and is usually a type of adverbial phrase); and a determiner phrase is a type of noun phrase containing a determiner.